jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 15 - Running the Game.md

 #### Huge and Gargantuan Objects

 Normal weapons are of little use against many Huge and Gargantuan objects, such as a colossal statue, towering column of stone, or massive boulder.
-That said, one torch can burn a Huge tapestry, and an [[earthquake]] spell can reduce a colossus to rubble.
+That said, one torch can burn a Huge tapestry, and an [[Earthquake]] spell can reduce a colossus to rubble.
 You can track a Huge or Gargantuan object's hit points if you like, or you can simply decide how long the object can withstand whatever weapon or force is acting against it.
 If you track hit points for the object, divide it into Large or smaller sections, and track each section's hit points separately.
 Destroying one of those sections could ruin the entire object.
 For example, a Gargantuan statue of a human might topple over when one of its Large legs is reduced to 0 hit points.

 #### Objects and Damage Types